evaera/RbxSync/README.md

 **Notice**: The executable will most likely cause Windows to alert you with a fullscreen SmartScreen warning because this file is not commonly downloaded.
 To run anyway, click *More info* then click *Run anyway*.
 If you're wary, you can build the plugin from the source with the instructions below.

 ## Installation
-RbxSync is designed with simplicity in mind: just download the executable and run it, and it will automatically install the plugin into ROBLOX Studio.
-Just let the application run in the tray while you're developing. (**Note**: If you have changed the ROBLOX Studio Plugin directory, you will need to configure this before using RbxSync)
+RbxSync is designed with simplicity in mind: just download the executable and run it, and it will automatically install the plugin into Roblox Studio.
+Just let the application run in the tray while you're developing. (**Note**: If you have changed the Roblox Studio Plugin directory, you will need to configure this before using RbxSync)

 Files will open with your system default `.lua` editor.